brenobarreto/brenobarreto.github.io/themanuscript.md

 <br><br>

 ### Ep.
+7 - How to build an organization's personality with Tone and Voice
+_Published on: April 13, 2020_

+In this episode, we had the pleasure of interviewing **Mary K. Nielsen**, UX Content Strategist at Mailchimp.
+Balancing philosophical aspects of Tone and Voice, but also giving practical guidance, we discussed how to build a company's personality inside and outside digital products using this essential writing principle.
+Mailchimp is definitely a key reference when it comes to Tone and Voice within a company's communication strategy, and we had a chance to understand how its own T&V was built.

+<iframe class="podcastPlayer" src="https://anchor.fm/themanuscript/embed/episodes/7-How-to-build-an-organizations-personality-with-Tone-and-Voice-edjmef" height="191.25px" width="400px" frameborder="0" scrolling="no"></iframe>

+### Ep.
 6 - Spreading knowledge through writing in the biggest fintech in Latin America
 _Published on: April 13, 2020_